 You can change these settings at any time.
 As a confirmation that the post was reshared, the button changes from purple to green.
 On Pulse feeds of your friends & followers, your username appears at the top of the reshared post to provide context.
 When the reshared post appears in Pulse, users can follow the original poster.

-To get started with Pulse for either viewing or creating Posts, select Pulse Beta in the left navigation menu.
+To get started with Pulse for either viewing or creating Posts, select Pulse in the middle of the bottom navigation.

-Here you have a scrollable feed of posts from users you follow or are friends with, which you can interact with.
+Here you have a scrollable feed of recommended content (live streams, VODs, and clips) as well as posts created by broadcasters you follow, which you can interact with.
 Embedded media items (gifs and video content) are also supported in the mobile view.

-To post, tap in the “Post a status update…” bar at the top, and a new screen will appear.
-Create your post which can include links, videos (from various social platforms), images, & GIFs along with any comments (which can now support non-English characters) and hit Post.
+To post, tap in the “Post an update…” bar at the top, and a new screen will appear.
+Create your post which can include links, videos (from various social platforms, including Twitch), images, & GIFs along with any comments (which can now support non-English characters) and hit Post.

 In addition to syncing your post with Twitter, on mobile you can also easily share to any app that supports sharing on iOS or Android (just tap the share icon and reach your community on any other platform).